-Father’s Day will be here before you know it and this year with Covid-19 will be unlike any other.
+Father’s Day will be here before you know it!

 It can be really hard to come up with something to do for Father’s Day, especially when the kids are young (and you can’t really go anywhere).